Skip to content

 # result.value = 55 (1² + 2² + 3² + 4² + 5²)

-Available: fromList, iterate, range, replicate, map, filter, scanl, take, takeWhile, drop, fold, toList, length, sum, any, all, concat, interleave, zip, zipWith.
+Available: fromList, iterate, range, replicate, map, flatMap, filter, scanl, take, takeWhile, drop, fold, toList, length, sum, signal, signalOn, any, all, concat, interleave, zip, zipWith.

-The fx attrset is the entire public API:
+The fx attrset exposes the public API.
+Common entry points:

 fx.types.mkType fx.types.check fx.types.validate